Mickey's Not So Scary Halloween Party at Magic Kingdom at Disney World

 Well, not to worry!
 Many of your favorite rides will be open during the party.
 In fact, sometimes the wait times are actually shorter than usual, as there are so many extra things for guests to do instead of the rides.
 The shortest lines are generally during the parades, especially the first parade.
 Near the end of the party is also a great time to get in line, as many people have already started heading home/back to their hotel.

-Now, if you love rides but would rather have a ride with a Halloween twist, then you’ll be happy to know that there are a few rides that have a special holiday overlay.
+Now, if you love rides but would rather have a ride with a Halloween twist, then you’ll be happy to know that in the past, a few rides have had a special holiday overlay, such as:

 Space Mountain